 If you are financially independent, you can weather a breakup much easier.
 Don’t think divorce won’t ever happen to you since the statistics prove otherwise.
 If you are financially dependent on a person you no longer love, life won’t be easy.

-But to recognize the other side, here are some aghast comments from my post, How To Overcome Money Addiction, when I wrote, “I borrowed $10,000 from my wife” to invest in an Austin, Texas real estate crowdfunding deal.
+But to recognize the other side, here are some aghast comments from my post, How To Overcome Money Addiction.
+In the post I wrote, “I borrowed $10,000 from my wife to invest in an Austin, Texas real estate crowdfunding deal.“

 Aghast comment #1